 What’s been the most challenging aspect of this project for you so far?
 What’s been the most rewarding?

 For me one of the most challenging parts of this game was to come up with the original visual style and create artwork that effectively represents Inupiaq people, culture, and the beauty of the Arctic Tundra.
-It was difficult, naturally, because we felt2 a lot of pressure to accurately and honorably depict not just an imaginary culture, but real people with profound traditions.
+It was difficult, naturally, because we felt a lot of pressure to accurately and honorably depict not just an imaginary culture, but real people with profound traditions.

 The most rewarding moment happened to us a couple weeks ago when we met Alaskan Native school children during the 2014 Elders and Youth conference in Anchorage.